neiltalap/TheGreatPostgres/docs/tls-mtls.md

 - certs/ca.crt — CA that signs client certificates

 Client files (per user/app):
-- client-certs/client.crt — client certificate signed by the same CA
+- client-certs/<user>/client.crt — client certificate signed by the same CA
-- client-certs/client.key — client private key (keep secure)
+- client-certs/<user>/client.key — client private key (keep secure)
-- ca.crt — same CA used by the server (for sslrootcert)
+- client-certs/ca.crt — copy of the CA used by the server (for sslrootcert)
+  - Flat copies are also written for convenience: client-certs/<user>.crt and <user>.key

 Important: The client certificate Common Name (CN) must equal the Postgres username (or set up pg_ident mapping).